lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 My little machine that could do tricks.
 I power it on.
 It smiles.
 I smile.

-I collected software, customized everything, arranged my icons, dragged and resized windows in the Finder so they opened just a couple pixels under one another, fixed it, broke it, and fixed it again.
+I collected software, arranged my icons, dragged and resized windows in the Finder so they opened just a couple pixels under one another, fixed it, broke it, and fixed it again.
 I played games on it, scanned pictures, used Graphic Converter and BBEdit, created MOD music.
 It was my escape from reality, where I could control everything and get lost in a world of creativity.
 Where I could design a house, then fly a paper airplane through it.
 A portal to another world.

-I loaded my first webpage on a Macintosh.
-I _wrote_ my first webpage on a Macintosh.
+I visited my first website on a Macintosh.
+I _wrote_ my first website on a Macintosh.

 <hr>

 Fast forward 25 years.

 I'm back home during the COVID-19 pandemic, and life is complicated, scary.
 America is divided.
 Friends are getting sick, and family members have passed away.
-War with Russia looms.
 Nostalgia for a simpler time is strong.

 I've pulled out all my old Macintoshes, my old disks.
-The same disks I had in a plastic disk folio in 6th grade when a bully pushed me over, causing them to spill on the steps of the portable classroom.
+The same ones 12 year old me had in plastic disk folio when a bully pushed me over, causing them to spill on the steps of the portable classroom.
 Simpler times, maybe, but not perfect.

 But I have my little escape.
 My little [Performa 200](https://everymac.com/systems/apple/mac_performa/specs/mac_performa_200.html) (aka Mac Classic II).
 A black and white, 9" display.
 A clicky mechanical keyboard.
 One mouse button.